 - Neck Snap: His KOF '98 (non-boss) incarnation has the "Dead End Screamer," which in its SDM/MAX version starts with Rugal doing this to the opponent neck (then he follows by spinning over him/her while laughing maniacally.
 Ouch).

 - Not Quite Dead: Survived detonating his ship in KOF '94.
-Strongly hinted to have survived his apparent death in '95.
+Strongly hinted to be resurrected after XIV.

 - One-Winged Angel: Omega Rugal.